milindgajbhiye/everyday-code/README.md

 - Object-Oriented Programming (OOP)
 - Basic Data Structures
 - Control flow and logic building
-- Clean and readable Java code
+- Clean and readable Java code and also python codes

 The main goal of this repository is to maintain consistency in coding while improving problem-solving and Java fundamentals through hands-on practice.